-The Exhibition Research Insitute used its experience to develop new forms of events in order to bridge the gap between the research community, the agriculturalists and the younger generation of farmers as they were represented by the Bulgarian National Association “Mountains’ Milk.”
+The Business & Exhibition Research and Development Insitute used its experience to develop new forms of events in order to bridge the gap between the research community, the agriculturalists and the younger generation of farmers as they were represented by the Bulgarian National Association “Mountains’ Milk.”

 The recent advances in agrobiotechnology actually change the way that the food chain and industry will walk in the future.
 It also influences the way that the consumers perceive food and the way of distributing and marketing the food into the market.

 - Centre for Research and Technology – Hellas (CERTH) / Institute of Agrobiotechnology (INA), Thessaloniki, Greece (Lead Partner)